isomerpages/moe-jurongwestpri/pages/CCE Programmes.md

 The school leverages on weekly Assembly period to inculcate values and instil citizenship in our students.
 Weekly Assembly programme takes place every Friday from 7.30 a.m. – 8.00 a.m.

 During Assembly, a variety of sharing sessions by our teachers, our alumni and external vendors are put together for our students.
-The highlight of the assembly programme would be the THInKER Values Talk by School Leaders.
-School leaders actively role model the inculcation of CCE by sharing stories related to the THInKER values, as well as the importance of having good character and sound moral values.
+The highlight of the assembly programme would be the THInKER Values Talk by School Leaders and Student Leaders.
+They actively role model the inculcation of CCE by sharing stories related to the THInKER values, as well as the importance of having good character and sound moral values.

 **CCE (MTL) Lessons**

-CCE lessons in the Primary school are taught in Mother Tongue language.
+CCE (MTL) lessons in the Primary school are taught in Mother Tongue language.
 It focus on the inculcation of the 3RICH values (Respect, Responsibility, Resilience, Integrity, Care and Harmony) through fun and meaningful activities.<br>
 Through activities like story-telling, groupwork, role-playing and reflection, students learn to cultivate good social and communication sklls.
 These skills enable them to promote harmony and social cohesion in a multiracial and multi-religious society.